SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     }

-This will find the first "SELECT" element on the page, and cycle through each of it's OPTIONs in turn, printing out their values, and selecting each in turn.
+This will find the first "SELECT" element on the page, and cycle through each of its OPTIONs in turn, printing out their values, and selecting each in turn.
 As you will notice, this isn't the most efficient way of dealing with SELECT elements.
 WebDriver's support classes include one called "Select", which provides useful methods for interacting with these.